Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension_V2.rst

    :target: ../../_images/Extensions/extension_wifi2_phy_mode.jpg

-The WIFI Extension 2.0 supports authentication since Master Brick firmware version 2.2.0.
+The WIFI Extension 2.0 supports authentication.
 Authentication is disabled by default.
-Tick the "Use Authentication" check box and choose an authentication secret to enable it.
+Tick the "Use
+Authentication" check box and choose an authentication secret to enable it.
 This secret can be 64 ASCII characters long.
 After saving the configuration and restarting the Master Brick authentication is enabled.